Afra233/Environment_Impact_of_Food_Production_Analysis/README.md

 - **Documentation**: Detailed README with methodology and results.
 - **Code & Scripts**: All Python scripts used in analysis.
 - **Presentation**: Business questions, insights, and recommendations.

+## Contribution
+Open to suggestions and improvements!
+Submit issues or pull requests.

+## Acknowledgments
+I would like to thank the Azubi Technical Team providing the data used in this analysis.
+Their efforts insharing this valuable information have made this project possible.

+## Contact Information
+For any questions or inquiries, please contact:

+Name: Nana Akua Afra Owusu-Addo

+Email: naaowusu.addo@gmail.com